asuyanto/tswd-portfolio/final-project-part-one.md

 4. Product shelf-life monitoring

 # The data
 > A couple of paragraphs that document your data source(s), and an explanation of how you plan on using your data.

+I start with the increased hunger trends data from "Hunger & Undernourishment Data".
+Next, I created hunger cycle diagram by following "Hunger Cycle" references.
+I hope the audience get the urgency to stop the hunger cycle and fight hunger together.
+Then, I show the hunger map, how the hungers distributes across countries, by using "Hunger & Undernourishment Data" dataset in a different typograph.
+To give a deeper understanding, I provide the number of global hunger from 'A Global Hunger Crisis' reference and contradict the data with the number of food wasted from  'Wasted Leftovers' reference.
+Moving forward, I will drag the audience focus to the region that suffers hunger the most, which is Africa.
+Next, we also analyze the food losses/ waste on that region from 'Africa's Food Losses Across Value Chain' reference.
+Furthermore, to emphasize on which food value chain should be maintained in general, I refer to 'Food Losses & Waste' data.
+A good news come up.
+The crucial value chain stages can be solved by AI.
+There is a success story of 'AI Implementation in Agriculture'.
+Furthermore, I provide another opportunities for AI to take actions on these parts that coming from Reducing 'Food Losses & Waste Through Data-Driven Insights' reference.
+I hope those opportunities and success story inspire Data Scientist and ML engineers to involve in fighting this hunger.

 > A link to the publicly-accessible datasets you plan on using, or a link to a copy of the data you've uploaded to your Github repository, Box account or other publicly-accessible location.
 Using a datasource that is already publicly accessible is highly encouraged.
 If you anticipate using a data source other than something that would be publicly available please talk to me first.